 This is my friend Dr David Bramwell.

-He used to be a school teacher, running a regular cabaret near his home in Brighton, and doing odd bits of broadcast for BBC Radio 4.
+David used to be a school teacher, running a regular cabaret near his home in Brighton, and doing odd bits of broadcast for BBC Radio 4.
 Eventually, he became so successful at all those other things, he jacked in the teaching.

+But some time ago he was dumped by his girlfriend.
 She said she was leaving him for somebody “younger… and more mature”.

 He was sorry to have missed it.
 But he did his best to bring it back again.
 This video explains.
 It’s a short excerpt from a longer talk.
 Watch it now:

 4 mins, 26 seconds